jenkinsci/google-compute-engine-plugin/docs/Home.md

 Follow the steps below to configure it:

- 1. Go to Manage Jenkins, then Configure System
+ 1. Go to Manage Jenkins, then Nodes and Clouds, then CLouds in the left menu
- 2. At the bottom of the page there will be a Cloud Section
- 3. Select the cloud project and look for the `No delay provisioning` checkbox, and click on to enable it.
+ 2. Select the cloud project and look for the `No delay provisioning` checkbox, and click on to enable it.